bitwarden/passwordless-docs/src/guide/backend.md

 public class CreateToken {

-    private static final String API_SECRET = "YOUR_API_SECRET";
+    // Define the API secret key used for authentication with the remote server private static final String API_SECRET = "YOUR_API_SECRET";

     public static void main(String[] args) throws IOException {
-        String alias = args[0];
+        // Get the alias from the command-line argument String alias = args[0];

+        // Create a URL object with the target URL
         URL url = new URL("https://v4.passwordless.dev/register/token");
-        HttpURLConnection connection = (HttpURLConnection) url.openConnection();
+        // Open an HTTP connection to the specified URL HttpURLConnection connection = (HttpURLConnection) url.openConnection();
-        connection.setRequestMethod("POST");
-        connection.setRequestProperty("ApiSecret", API_SECRET);
+        // Set the request method to POST connection.setRequestMethod("POST");
+        // Set the request headers for the API secret and content type connection.setRequestProperty("ApiSecret", API_SECRET);
         connection.setRequestProperty("Content-Type", "application/json");

-        String payload = "{" +
+        // Build the JSON payload for the request as a string String payload = "{" +
                 "  \"userId\": " + getRandomInt() + "," +
                 "  \"username\": \"" + alias + "\", " +
                 "  \"aliases\": [\"" + alias + "\"]" +
                 "}";

-        connection.setDoOutput(true);
+        // Enable output for the connection to allow writing data connection.setDoOutput(true);
-        try (PrintWriter writer = new PrintWriter(connection.getOutputStream())) {
+        // Write the payload to the connection's output stream using a PrintWriter try (PrintWriter writer = new PrintWriter(connection.getOutputStream())) {
             writer.print(payload);
         }

-        int responseCode = connection.getResponseCode();
+        // Get the response code and response message from the connection int responseCode = connection.getResponseCode();
         String responseMessage = connection.getResponseMessage();
-        InputStream responseInputStream = connection.getInputStream();
+        // Get the response content as an input stream InputStream responseInputStream = connection.getInputStream();

-        Scanner scanner = new Scanner(responseInputStream);
+        // Read the response content using a Scanner Scanner scanner = new Scanner(responseInputStream);
         String responseData = scanner.nextLine();

-        System.out.println("passwordless api response: " + responseCode + " " + responseMessage + " " + responseData);
+        // Print the response code, message, and data System.out.println("passwordless api response: " + responseCode + " " + responseMessage + " " + responseData);

-        if (responseCode == 200) {
+        // Check if the response code is 200 (Success) and print the received token if (responseCode == 200) {
             System.out.println("received token: " + responseData);
         } else {
             // Handle or log any API error
+            // Add error handling or logging code here if needed }
     }
-    }

-    private static int getRandomInt() {
+    // Function to generate a random integer value private static int getRandomInt() {
-        return (int) (1e9 * Math.random());
+        // Multiply a random float (0 to 1) by 1e9 (one billion) and return the integer value return (int) (1e9 * Math.random());
     }
 }

 ```